7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 Solutions:

-- Remove from dome as soon as plants are 1-2" tall
+- Remove from dome as soon as plants are 1 to 2 inches tall

 - Reduce seeding density next grow